 • How much do I have saved to dedicate to buying a home?

-"Purchasing real estate has always been considered a solid investment,” said Chris Erickson, Mortgage Loan Officer at SELCO.
-“So the real question is: Is it the right time for you to buy.”
+"Purchasing real estate has always been considered a solid investment,” said Mike Lavender, Director of SELCO mortgage.
+“So the real question is: Is it the right time for you to buy?”

 1. Mortgage rates are still historically low